-If the provider proposes involuntary transfer, discharge of a recipient, or if a provider closes in accordance with licensing standards, the following steps must be taken:
+If the provider proposes involuntary transfer, discharge of a beneficiary, or if a provider closes in accordance with licensing standards, the following steps must be taken:

-- The provider shall give written notice to the recipient, a family member and/or the responsible representative, if known, at least 30 calendar days prior to the transfer or the discharge; - Written notice shall be made via certified mail, return receipt requested and shall be in a language and manner that the recipient understands; - A copy of the written discharge/transfer notice shall be put in the recipient's record; - When the safety or health of recipients or provider staff is endangered, written notice shall be given as soon as possible before the transfer or discharge; - The written notice shall include the following: - A reason for the transfer or discharge; - The effective date of the transfer or discharge; - An explanation of a recipient's right to personal and/or third party representation at all stages of the transfer or discharge process; - Contact information for the Advocacy Center; - Names of provider personnel available to assist the recipient and family in decision making and transfer arrangements;
+- 1. The provider shall give written notice to the beneficiary, a family member and/or the responsible representative, if known, at least 30 calendar days prior to the transfer or the discharge. - 2.
+Written notice shall be made via certified mail, return receipt requested and shall be in a language and manner that the beneficiary understands. - 3.
+A copy of the written discharge/transfer notice shall be put in the beneficiary's record. - 4.
+When the safety or health of beneficiaries or provider staff is endangered, written notice shall be given as soon as possible before the transfer or discharge. - 5.
+The written notice shall include the following: - a.
+A reason for the transfer or discharge; - b.
+The effective date of the transfer or discharge; - c.
+An explanation of a beneficiary's right to personal and/or third party representation at all stages of the transfer or discharge process;

-- The date, time and place for the discharge planning conference; - A statement regarding the recipient's appeal rights; - The name of the director, current address and telephone number of the Division of Administrative Law (DAL); and - A statement regarding the recipient's right to remain with the provider and not be transferred or discharged if an appeal is timely filed.
+- d.
+Contact information for the Advocacy Center; - e.
+Names of provider personnel available to assist the beneficiary and family in decision making and transfer arrangements; - f.
+The date, time and place for the discharge planning conference; - g.
+A statement regarding the beneficiary's appeal rights; - h.
+The name of the director, current address and telephone number of the Division of Administrative Law (DAL); and - i.
+A statement regarding the beneficiary's right to remain with the provider and not be transferred or discharged if an appeal is timely filed.